byverdu/react-scaffold/README.md

 # Print the tree view of your project
 > yarn print-tree # you need have installed the tree command -> brew install tree

-# Stop processes with "exit 1" if a high or critical vulnerability is found
+# Stop processes with "exit 1" if a high or critical vulnerability is found, it will run in the "postinstall" npm script
 > yarn check-audit

+# Run eslint
+> yarn lint

+# Build tasks
+# Build the project, a.k.a client and server
+> yarn build

+# Build the client
+> yarn build-client

+# Build the server
+> yarn build-server

+# Test tasks
+# Run client and server tests
+> yarn test

+# Test the client
+> yarn test-client
+> yarn test-client-watch
+> yarn cypress-run # e2e tests in the CLI
+> yarn cypress-open # e2e tests trough cypress UI

+# Test the server
+> yarn test-server
+> yarn test-server-watch

+# Run prettier
+> yarn prettier
 ```

 More info about `create-react-app` in their [docs page](https://facebook.github.io/create-react-app/docs/getting-started).